Smiley: Early history

+Early to mid 20th century

 The score of Erwin Schulhoff's "In Futurum" (the middle movement of his "Fünf Pittoresken", published in 1919) includes smiling and sad faces.

+In the 1930s, American corporations began to experiment with smiling faces in advertising.
+One such company was Chevrolet, who at the time had a heated rivalry with Ford and launched the 1931 campaign "Keep Your Eye on Chevrolet".
+They used pinback buttons as part of this campaign, which featured a yellow happy face character, which looks remarkably similar to modern day emoticons as it isn't smiling but is winking and has expression on its face.

 In the 1930s, an eccentric Depression-era tramp was popularly dubbed "Santa Claus Smith".
 He identified himself as John S. Smith of Riga, Latvia, Europe.
 He wandered across the United States, giving hand-scrawled checks for extravagant sums to people who showed him small kindnesses, such as meals, coffee, or lifts.
 His checks were written in indelible pencil on scraps of brown wrapping paper.
 They typically featured a crude smiling-face doodle—two dots for eyes, a dot for a nose, and a curved line for a mouth.
 His idiosyncratic handwriting often included the misspelling of "thousand" Contemporary documentation of his checks and the doodled smile can be found in bank correspondence reviewed for Joseph Mitchell’s 1940 profile.
 Later historical accounts have highlighted the episode as an early cultural appearance of a smile motif in the United States.